Bassam Mallick

 What magnesium actually does

-A low-grade magnesium deficiency doesn't present as one clean syndrome.
+A low-grade deficiency doesn't present as one clean syndrome.
 It presents as a vague, scattered list of things that are slightly off.

 Signs that suggest deficiency